apache/arrow-site/_posts/2022-10-30-multi-column-sorts-in-arrow-rust-part-1.md

 * Rows can be compared by comparing bytes in memory, which modern computer hardware excels at with the extremely well optimized [memcmp](https://www.man7.org/linux/man-pages/man3/memcmp.3.html)
 * Memory accesses are largely predictable
 * There is no dynamic dispatch overhead
-* Easily extensible to more sophisticated sorting strategies
+* Extends straightforwardly to more sophisticated sorting strategies such as
-    * Distribution-based sorting techniques such as radix sort,
+    * Distribution-based sorting techniques such as radix sort
     * Parallel merge sort
-    * External sort, etc
+    * External sort
+    * ...

 You can find more information on how to leverage such representation in the "Binary String Comparison" section of the [DuckDB blog post](https://duckdb.org/2021/08/27/external-sorting.html) on the topic as well as [Graefe’s paper](https://dl.acm.org/doi/10.1145/1132960.1132964).
-However, we found it wasn’t immediately obvious how to apply this technique to variable length string or dictionary encoded data, which we will explain in the next part of this article.
+However, we found it wasn’t immediately obvious how to apply this technique to variable length string or dictionary encoded data, which we will explain in the next section of this article.

 ## Next up: Row Format